Codingforhackers/-eincode_blog/CSS frameworks with Nextjs/Css_Frameworks_with_Nexjs.md

-Learn how to use Modern css Frameworks like Tailwind css and Chakra ui with Nextjs
+Learn how to use Modern css Frameworks like Tailwind css and Chakra ui with Nextjs.

 ![image](https://github.com/Codingforhackers/eincode_blog/blob/main/CSS%20frameworks%20with%20Nextjs/Eincode.png?raw=true)